earthly/website/blog/_posts/2023-09-29-rust-api-rocket-diesel.md

     This tutorial explores how to build a CRUD REST API using Rust's Rocket web framework and Diesel ORM.
 It covers setting up the database, handling POST, GET, PUT, and DELETE requests, and interacting with the database using Diesel.
 last_modified_at: 2023-10-06
 ---
+**This article provides a guide on creating APIs in Rust using the Rocket framework and Diesel ORM.
+It explains the setup, configuration, and implementation of CRUD operations in a Rust project, emphasizing practical application through examples.**

 Rust is a formidable contender in the backend development scene, drawing attention for its unparalleled emphasis on speed, memory safety, and concurrency.
 Rust's popularity has propelled it to the forefront of high-performance application development, making it an irresistible choice for those seeking performance and security in their codebase.

 Harnessing the full potential of Rust's capabilities entails navigating its expansive ecosystem of libraries and tools, a common pain point new Rust developers face.